amperity/lein-monolith/README.md

 `apps/app-a`, or end with a wildcard `*` to indicate that all child directories should be searched for projects, like `libs/*`.
 Note that this only works with a single level of wildcard matching at the end of the path.

+### Config Inheritance

+In order to share common project definition entries, you can also set the `:inherit` key to a vector of attributes which should be inherited by subprojects.
+In each subproject where you want this behavior, add a `:monolith/inherit` key.

+A value of `true` will merge in a profile with the attributes set in the metaproject.
+Alternately, you can provide a vector of additional keys to merge from the metaproject.
+Attaching `^:force` metadata will cause the vector to override the attributes set in the metaproject.

 ## Usage